mmustra/rxjs-poll/README.md

 ## 🚨 Breaking Changes

-**Version 2** introduces an API focused on strategy-based configuration.
+**Version 2** ([source](https://github.com/mmustra/rxjs-poll)) introduces an API focused on strategy-based configuration.
 The new architecture separates concerns between normal polling behavior and error handling scenarios, with type safety and clear configuration intent.
 This makes it easier to choose timings from common patterns.

+**Version 1** ([source](https://github.com/mmustra/rxjs-poll/tree/v1)) will continue to receive bug fixes and security updates.

-### Changes
+### Changes in v2

 #### PollConfig